Al-Hasan ibn Sulaiman: Titles

 Al-Hasan ibn Sulaiman was known to carry multiple titles corroborated by multiple sources during his reign.
 The most well known title "Abu al-Mawahib" meaning "father of gifts" was bestowed upon him for his generosity, and is known from the Kilwa chronicle and attested by ibn Battuta and gold coins attributed to him.
 Another well attested title was "al-Malik al-Mansur" meaning "the commander of the faithful and the victorious king," is known from a Husuni Kubwa inscription and confirmed on the gold coins dedicated to him.
 2 further titles not found elsewhere are also noted on the gold coins, "Ashadd al-Din" ("strongest in the faith") and "Nasir al-Milla" ("helper of the religion").

 Early life

-Al-Hasan ibn Sulaiman was born as the grandson of al-Hasan bin Talut the founder of the Mahdali dynasty that usurped the Shirazi and ruled Kilwa.
+Al-Hasan ibn Sulaiman was born as the grandson of al-Hasan bin Talut the founder of the Mahdali dynasty of Yemeni Arab origin that usurped the Shirazi and ruled Kilwa.
 At a young age he had been sent to study in Aden while his grandfather was still ruling.
 While on the Hajj to Mecca his father who had been ruling passed away and al-Hasan ibn Sulaiman was next in line to rule but because of his absence his brother Daud ibn Sulaiman was put on the throne.